TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

                                Default is "zones".

-    imgadm update
+    imgadm update [<uuid>...]

-        Gather info on unknown images.
+        Update currently installed images, if necessary.

-        Images that are installed without "imgadm" (e.g. via "zfs recv") will not have cached image manifest information.
-This command will attempt to retrieve this information from current image sources based on image UUID.
+        Images that are installed without "imgadm" (e.g. via "zfs recv") not have cached image manifest information.
+Also, images installed prior to imgadm version 2.0.3 will not have a "@final" snapshot (preferred for provisioning and require for incremental image creation, via "imgadm create -i ...").
+This command will attempt to retrieve manifest information and to ensure images have the correct "@final" snapshot, using info from current image sources.

+        If no "<uuid>" is given, then update is run for all installed images.

+        Usage:
+            imgadm update [<uuid>...]

+        Options:
+            -h, --help         Print this help and exit.
+            -n                 Do a dry-run (do not actually make changes).

     imgadm delete [-P <pool>] <uuid>